formember/AuctionNet/strategy_train_env/README_strategy_train.md

 ```

-Run this script to convert the traffic granularity data into trajectory data required for model training.
+Run this script to convert the raw data on ad opportunities granularity into trajectory data required for model training.
 ```
 python  bidding_train_env/train_data_generator/train_data_generator.py
 ```